Properties and baroclinic instability of stratified thermal upper-ocean flow: The IL QG

 We begin with a definition that is helpful to understand operations in the rest of the paper.
 This is followed by an assumption, which enables us to frame the Hamiltonian structure of the IL$^{(0,1)}$QG in a domain with boundaries consistent with the aforementioned definition.

 \begin{definition}[Functional, functional derivatives, and variations] A functional $\mathcal F$ of scalar fields $\varphi^j(\mathbf x,t)$, $j = 1,\dotsc,J$, denoted $\mathcal F[\varphi]$, is a map from a vector space $V$ to $\mathbb R$.
-The functional derivatives of $\mathcal F$ are defined as the unique elements $\frac{\delta}{\delta \varphi^j}\mathcal F$, $j = 1,\dotsc,J$, satisfying
+The functional derivatives of $\mathcal F$ are defined as the unique elements $\smash{\frac{\delta\mathcal F}{\delta \varphi^j}}$, $j = 1,\dotsc,J$, satisfying

 where $\varepsilon$ is a real parameter and $\delta \varphi$ is called the variation of $\varphi$.
 The functional $\delta\mathcal F$, linear in $\delta \varphi$, is called the first variation of $\mathcal F$.
 The above is the Gateaux definition of functional derivative, which does not require $V$ to be normed.
-However, it is convenient to be taken as such and furthermore complete (i.e., Banach), so contributions of the first and higher-order variations to the total variation can be measured.
+However, it is convenient to be taken as such, so contributions of the first and higher-order variations to the total variation can be measured.
 More specifically, the second variation of $\mathcal F$, quadratic in $\delta \varphi$,